|Table of Contents|

-The top 10 drivers discussion is an ongoing debate and this question is asked a lot over the 70 years that Formula 1 drivers are racing around the globe.
+The top 10 best F1 drivers discussion is an ongoing debate and this question is asked a lot over the 72 years that Formula 1 drivers are racing around the globe.

 It's the question where it's all about in racing.
 Who are the biggest and the bravest racing drivers in F1?
 When you look at our all the F1 drivers Top 100 list, there are a lot of drivers who stand out from the crowd.

-This article is updated right after the 2020 F1 season was finished.
+This list is updated right after the 2022 F1 season was finished.

 For sure all the drivers who won a drivers championship or a race, scored their credits to be in this top 10 ranking.
 But maybe other and more factors are just as important.

-Today we have about 795 names of F1 drivers that ever took part in a Formula 1 race.
+Today there are around 800 names of F1 drivers that ever took part in a Formula 1 race.
 Each driver has gathered his own performance statistics.
 All those statistics can be seen on each driver page and are comparable.

 The difficult thing in comparing all those drivers of different eras is the fact, that the overall drivers safety has changed a lot in racing and is very much a factor in the total success of a driver.
 In the early days a lot of drivers died before they ever got the change to become a multiple champion or end up on the podium.